vegaprotocol/documentation/docs/concepts/trading-framework/fees.md

 The amount charged for this fee is set by a network parameter.

 ### Buyback fee
-The buyback fee is collected from takers and is used to buy governance tokens on a spot market via regular auctions.
-If there is no relevant spot market, and the fee is set to a value higher than 0, the accrued fee payments are transferred to the [network treasury](../assets/accounts.md#network-treasury-accounts).
+The buyback fee is collected from takers and is used to buy specific tokens on a spot market through automated purchase programs.
 The amount charged for this fee is set by a network parameter.

 ### Fee calculations
 At a high level, the trading fee that someone pays is calculated using the following formulas: